adrianocaldeira/recaptcha-for-net/README.md

 ## reCAPTCHA for .Net

-Integration library with reCAPTCHA for security check
+Integration library with reCAPTCHA for security check.

 ##What is reCAPTCHA?